 Grays Harbor County Treasurer

-2021 taxes were due October 31, 2021 - If you have not paid, interest has accrued.
+The first half tax amount was due April 30, 2022.
+If you have not paid, interest has accrued.
 Please contact our office for the new amount due.

 COVID-19 Protocol - Please consider using our specially marked secure dropbox outside the Administration Building in Montesano (do not put cash in dropbox)

 The Treasurer's office is opened to the public.
 Masks are suggested and social distancing must be maintained.
 For the safety of all people, we encourage customers to AVOID CASH TRANSACTIONS.
 Cashier's checks can be obtained at local banks or money orders from the post office.

 GO GREEN: Sign up for email statements at https://enoticesonline.com/

 EASE OF PAYMENT: ENROLL IN AUTOPAY

 Online payments are now being accepted.
 Use the "Make a Payment" button above.

 Taxpayers can pay by phone by following the instructions below.